ShieldBattery/ShieldBattery/docs/GETTING_STARTED.md

 On Linux, this can generally be installed through the package manage for your OS.
 On Mac, use [brew](http://brew.sh).

-The redis server can be started using
+On Windows, redis service is started automatically if you use the above installer. on Linux/Mac, start the redis server by using

 ```
 redis-server